Publix: Legal disputes

 In 2003, Publix supported a successful bill that prevents owners from suing if their land is polluted by dry cleaning chemicals dumped on an adjacent property, if the adjacent property owners are on a state clean-up list.
 Publix lost a 2001 lawsuit filed by an owner whose property had been contaminated in this manner.

 On October 4, 2005, Publix sued Visa and MasterCard, citing unfair business practices over their unannounced and non-negotiable increases in merchant account fees.
 Wal-Mart won a similar lawsuit against Visa in 2004.

 In 2014, Publix was fined by the Board of Human Rights of Broward County, Florida for discrimination involved in the termination of an LGBT employee.
 Upon appeal, the 17th Circuit Court found that the decision by the Board of Human Rights of Broward County was "not supported by competent, substantial evidence" and quashed the order.

 In 2025, witnesses at Farmers Focus, a chicken supplier for Publix, raised concerns of animal cruelty and unsanitary conditions in the poultry factories.
 In response, Publix dropped Farmers Focus as a supplier.

+In August 2025, applied behavior analysis provider ABA Centers of America sued Publix in Florida state court, demanding compensation for partially paid and unpaid claims it submitted to Publix's employee health insurance plans.
+Publix countersued ABA Centers of America in federal court the same month, alleging the company submitted over $7 million in grossly inflated and fraudulent out-of-network health insurance claims.
+Publix filed an amended complaint in September 2025, alleging fraud totaling approximately $15 million.
+The lawsuit also alleged ABA Centers of America engaged in organized crime as defined by the Racketeer Influenced and Corrupt Organizations Act.
+In August 2026, U.S. District Judge Raag Singhal dismissed three of Publix's nine claims against the company without prejudice; the claims Publix was allowed to proceed with included civil racketeering, fraud, and unjust enrichment.